 STEP ONE: Start with a console table

+A console table is a great first piece for an organized entryway.
 You can buy one, repurpose one from another space in your home or spend a few fun hours DIY-ing a skinny table from plywood, pre-turned table legs, plumbing pipe or other affordable home improvement store finds.

 Before you buy (or build), consider the function of your table.
 Will it be merely a decor focal point in a large hallway that also features a coat closet and other organization solutions?
 Or will this table be the do-it-all hotspot of your open-space living style, home to keys, mail and more?
 Take these factors into account when you decide the dimensions and placement of this anchor furniture piece.